hybras/hybras.github.io/content/posts/2020-1-18-Asciicast-Hugo-Shortcodes/index.md

 {{ end }}
 ```

 If you find [`<asciinema-player>`'s defaults](https://github.com/asciinema/asciinema-player/tree/master#asciinema-player-element-attributes) unintuitive, you can easily pick more sensible defaults.
+All of the parameters can and should be altered to match your site.

 Here's an example.
 Note that it resizes upon loading, and doesn't preload.